-Total Process Capacity, κ{yvp} , cap_pro: The variable κ{yvp} represents the total potential throughput (capacity) of a process tuple p{yv} ($\forall p \in P, \forall v \in V$, forall y in Y'), that is required in the energy system.
+Total Process Capacity, κ{yvp} , cap_pro: The variable κ{yvp} represents the total potential throughput (capacity) of a process tuple p{yv} ($\forall p \in P, \forall v \in V, \forall y \in Y$), that is required in the energy system.

 The total process capacity includes both the already installed process capacity and the additional new process capacity that needs to be installed.
 Since the costs of the process technologies are mostly directly proportional to the maximum possible output (and correspondingly to the capacity) of processes, this variable acts as a scale factor of process technologies.
 For further information see Process Capacity Rule.
-This variable is expressed in the unit (MW).
+This variable is expressed in the unit Megawatts [MW].
 In script model.py this variable is defined by the model variable cap_pro and initialized by the following code fragment:

 '''

-m.cap_pro = pyomo.Var(
+m.cap_pro = pyomo.Expression(

 m.pro_tuples,

-within=pyomo.NonNegativeReals,
+rule=def_process_capacity_rule,

 doc='Total process capacity (MW)')

 '''